-• Digital zoom can also be performed by pressing the D-ZOOM/ZOOM + button on the remote control.
+• Digital zoom can also be performed by holding the CTL button and pressing the VOL/D-ZOOM + button on the remote control.

 DIGITAL ZOOM Enlarges the screen by up to 2 times.
-DIGITAL PAN When the screen is enlarged with digital zoom, press the ◀/▶ button to move the screen in the horizontal direction.
-DIGITAL SCAN When the screen is enlarged with digital zoom, press the ◀/▶ button to move the screen in the vertical direction.
+DIGITAL PAN When the screen is enlarged with digital zoom, press the ◄/ ► button to move the screen in the horizontal direction.
+DIGITAL SCAN When the screen is enlarged with digital zoom, press the ◄/ ► button to move the screen in the vertical direction.
 RESET Returns the screen to its original state.